 The only public space devoted to the riveting history is a relief of a sculpture to Sacco and Vanzetti housed in a back room of the Boston Public Library.

 “We should be troubled by the absence of radicals in public history sites,” writes Yuhl.
 “Their actions, both violent and nonviolent, addressed very real historic grievances that are an essential part of the complex national narrative.”

 For decades, Boston’s historians and leftists petitioned to commemorate Sacco and Vanzetti.
-Scuptor Gutzon Gorglum, famous for the carving of the figures on Mount Rushmore, was asked by Frankfurter to make a commemorative sculpture of Sacco and Vanzetti.
-Gorglum agreed that the duo had been framed and that there was a miscarriage of justice.
+Scuptor Gutzon Borglum, famous for the carving of the figures on Mount Rushmore, was asked by Frankfurter to make a commemorative sculpture of Sacco and Vanzetti.
+Borglum agreed that the duo had been framed and that there was a miscarriage of justice.
 Sacco and Vanzetti supporters asked that the sculpture be placed on the Boston Common, but the petitions were rejected in 1937 and 1957 by Boston’s city leaders.

 In 1977, Massachusetts Governor Michael Dukakis gave the duo an official commemorative day, arguing that the justice system had failed them.
 In 2006, Boston anarchists marched in the streets of the city to honor the duo’s legacy of political activism.

 Ironically, Sacco and Vanzetti, who had little use for the civil order, would have likely recoiled at the thought of offical government declarations about their case.
 But the lack of public memorials over events that are controversial illustrates the limitations of how the American public is delivered history.